foreverphoenix/the-phoenix-flavour/content/skyrim-se/enbseries/ini-tweaks.md

 ## Volumetric Lighting

-For Rudy ENB, it is recommended (but not required) to enable Volumetric Lighting aka godrays.
+For **Rudy ENB**, it is recommended (but not required) to enable Volumetric Lighting aka godrays.
 Please note that there is a noticeable performance impact, especially on weaker machines.

 Edit the following line in your **skyrimprefs.ini** to enable godrays: